NeroAiur/IoT_Project/Protokoll_Jonas.md

 * installation of IOTStack
 > problem with Raspberry Pi reoccured
 * 8:45 Raspberry Pi problems @Marc @Dozent
-> problem seemingly unfixable by us
+> problem seemingly unfixable by us\
 > instructor working on it
 * 10:05 Testing Webinterfaces of LEDs and power strip
 * 11:30 overtaking Raspberry Pi, configuring IOTStack
+* 12:00 first real tries with ESP and sensor @Janek
+* 13:40 tamota installation @Janek